ACCTG 521 Assessment

 Assessment Overview

 Teams will meet one-on-one with the instructor.
+Either during this class time or beforehand.

 Required Deliverables